Sensorimotor polyneuropathy is a condition that causes a decreased ability to move or feel (sensation) because of nerve damage.

 Neuropathy can affect nerves that provide feeling (sensory neuropathy) or cause movement (motor neuropathy).
 It can also affect both, in which case it is called a sensorimotor neuropathy.

 Sensorimotor polyneuropathy is a body-wide (systemic) process that damages nerve cells, nerve fibers (axons), and nerve coverings (myelin sheath).
 Damage to the covering of the nerve cell causes nerve signals to slow down.
 Damage to the nerve fiber or entire nerve cell can make the nerve stop working.
+Some neuropathies develop over years, while others can start and get severe within days.

 Nerve damage can be caused by: